 Am I eligible to apply for accommodation?

 As long as you will be a full time first year student and have made Winchester your firm choice (either through UCAS or directly with us), then you are eligible to apply.
-The application deadline is 1st August 2013.
-Priority is given to students who live more than 25 miles away from Campus.
-Information on our Service Aim can be found here.
+The application deadline is 31st May 2015.
+More detailed information about eligibility can be found here.

 I have chosen Winchester as my insurance choice, can I apply?

 You are only eligible to apply for accommodation if you have made Winchester your firm choice.
 Once results have been issued in August and you know you are coming to Winchester, check our website or contact Student Housing Services to find out what you need to do next.

 If we are not able to offer you a room in University housing, we will provide helpful information and advice about finding accommodation off-campus and have set up Facebook pages and contact lists to keep you in touch with other new students.
 We are also able to provide you with access to available properties and rooms via our website www.winchesterstudentpad.co.uk.
 You are able to apply to be placed on a waiting list for University accommodation (on or off campus) as it comes up throughout the first term.